The latest definition of Codependency

 How is Codependency Treated?

 Treatment also focuses on helping patients learn to get back in touch with feelings that had been buried during childhood as well as on reconstructing family dynamics.
+A custom plan of treatment will be developed just for you depending on what your needs are.
+We can help you to get started today.

 The goal is to allow co-dependents to experience their full range of feelings again.